andrew-quintana/prompt_sop/README.md

    - Ensure each change is reversible
 4. If at any point you're unsure, pause and ask for human guidance

+## For Cursor Users

+When using this repository as context in Cursor:
+1. These instructions are automatically loaded and updated when the repository is used as context
+2. No need to explicitly check for updates - Cursor will use the latest version
+3. If you want to ensure you're using the latest version, you can:
+   - Pull the latest changes from the repository
+   - Or re-add the repository as context in Cursor

 ## Recommended Load Order (if using in agents)

 1. `coding_agent_prompt_schema.md`